Integral Fourier transforms and the integral Hodge conjecture for one-cycles on abelian varieties: The integral Hodge conjecture for one-cycles on complex abelian varieties

-\begin{corollary} Let $A$ and $B$ be complex abelian varieties of respective dimensions $g_A$ and $g_B$. \begin{itemize} \item The Hodge classes $\rho_A \in \rm H^{4g_A-2}(A \times \wh A, \ZZ)$ and $\rho_B \in \rm H^{4g_B-2}(B \times \wh B, \ZZ)$ are algebraic if and only if $A \times \wh A$, $B \times \wh B$, $A\times B$ and $\wh A \times \wh B$ satisfy the integral Hodge conjecture for one-cycles. \item If $A$ and $B$ are principally polarized, then the integral Hodge conjecture for one-cycles holds for $A \times B$ if and only if it holds for $A$ and $B$. \end{itemize} \end{corollary} \begin{proof} The first statement follows from Theorem \ref{maintheorem} and Equation (\ref{eq1}).
+\begin{corollary} Let $A$ and $B$ be complex abelian varieties of respective dimensions $g_A$ and $g_B$. \begin{enumerate}[wide, labelwidth=!, labelindent=0pt] \item The Hodge classes are algebraic if and only if $A \times \wh A$, $B \times \wh B$, $A\times B$ and $\wh A \times \wh B$ satisfy the integral Hodge conjecture for one-cycles. \item If $A$ and $B$ are principally polarized, then the integral Hodge conjecture for one-cycles holds for $A \times B$ if and only if it holds for $A$ and $B$. \end{enumerate} \end{corollary} \begin{proof} The first statement follows from Theorem \ref{maintheorem} and Equation (\ref{eq1}).
 The second statement follows from the fact that the minimal cohomology class of the product $A \times B$ is algebraic if and only if the minimal cohomology classes of the factors $A$ and $B$ are both algebraic. \end{proof}

 \begin{proof}[Proof of Theorem \ref{introth:IHCforjacobians}] By Corollary \ref{cor:IHCforproducts} we may assume $n = 1$, so let $C$ be a smooth projective curve.
 Let $p \in C$ and consider the morphism $\iota\colon C \to J(C)$ defined by sending a point $q$ to the isomorphism class of the degree zero line bundle $\OO(p-q)$.
 Then $cl(\iota(C)) = \gamma_\theta \in \rm H^{2g-2}(J(C), \ZZ)$ by Poincar\'e's formula \cite{arbarello1985geometry}, so $\gamma_\theta$ is algebraic and the result follows from Theorem \ref{maintheorem}. \end{proof}